US federal judge quashes subpoenas in Fed chair investigation

 REPEATED TRUMP ATTACKS

-Trump has been vocal about his preferences for lower interest rates, criticizing Powell and attempting to unseat another Fed Governor, Lisa Cook, over mortgage fraud allegations.
+Trump has been vocal about his preferences for lower interest rates, criticising Powell and attempting to unseat another Fed Governor, Lisa Cook, over mortgage fraud allegations.

 In January, the US Supreme Court appeared skeptical of Trump's attempts to fire Cook, with a majority of judges expressing doubts that the administration had shown sufficient cause to remove her.